Netflix's Europe expansion seen eating into profits

 Netflix Inc's planned expansion in Europe will set the video streaming company up for growth, but will increase content and marketing expenses in the near term, analysts said.

-The company's shares were down 4 percent at $433.37 in morning trading on Tuesday on the Nasdaq.
+The company's shares were down 4 percent at $433.37 (254 pounds) in morning trading on Tuesday on the Nasdaq.
 The stock nearly doubled in the year to Monday's close.

 At least 14 brokerages raised their price targets on the company's stock by as much as $75 to a high of $550 on Tuesday, a day after the company said profit more than doubled in the quarter ended June 30.